Fall, Spring, Summer, Academic Year

 Although only 200 kilometers from Moscow, the pace of life in Vladimir is leisurely.
 Residents of Vladimir have more time to spend with friends and family, and this is reflected in their warm hospitality.
 Vladimir has a population of 360,000 and is a regional capital, yet it retains its small-town charm; one of Russia's oldest cities, Vladimir is part of the historic "Golden Ring."

-Roundtrip airfare from D.C. to the site abroad is included in the program fee.
-Students make their own arrangements to arrive in D.C. for the mandatory orientation a few days prior to departure.
+Roundtrip airfare from Washington D.C. to the site abroad is not included in the program fee.
+Students make their own arrangements to arrive in Washington D.C. for the mandatory orientation a few days prior to departure as well as the roundtrip flight from Washington D.C. to Russia and return to the U.S. upon conclusion of the program.

 The Program Fee is charged on your U Bill and covers tuition, housing and most meals, excursions and in-country travel, health insurance, visa fees, and the UI administrative fee.

 Additional costs include airfare, books and supplies, lunches, local transportation and personal expenses.